Court Clerk: Career Guide

 Court clerks do not necessarily need a specific degree, especially in smaller court systems, but many aspiring court clerks benefit from a certificate or associate’s degree program in administrative assisting and/or the criminal justice system.
 Coursework to prepare for this career typically includes Introduction to the Criminal Justice System, Court Processes, Business Administration, and Archival Systems.
 Some courts require only a high school diploma for an entry-level court clerk position, but others require an associate’s or a bachelor’s degree in business management, criminal justice, or a similar degree.
 Federal courts tend to require law degrees or master’s degrees.

 Prospective court clerks with legal experience, an accounting background, and customer service skills will stand out above others.
 Internships as court clerks (either in conjunction with attending school or otherwise) will help people gain on-the-job experience, which can provide a competitive advantage when applying for available positions.
+To become a court clerk, you should:

 Court Clerk Job Training